Last updated on October 23rd, 2022 at 01:22 pm

 My denials soon realized that my paralyzed limbs would be the reality for the rest of my life.

 Responses and reactions to a traumatic event vary from person to person.
-Feelings of fear, anxiety, hopelessness are all common emotional responses.
+Feelings of fear, anxiety, and hopelessness are all common emotional responses.

 Consequently, things can spin out of control and depression take hold, and irrational thoughts can quickly consume your ability to think clearly.